 But my husband does not attend his church-services, except for some weddings, baptismal and funerals.
 So …

-We pray together as a family — we´ve been doing this from the very start — before we eat, before we sleep, and when we´re facing life´s challenges and making crucial decisions.
+Although ours is an interfaith relationship, we pray together as a family.
+We´ve been doing this from the very start — before we eat, before we sleep, and when we´re facing life´s challenges and making crucial decisions.
 Most of the time it´s me who prays for us, my husband only kneels down with me, and that makes me the prayer warrior for our family.

 However, whenever we´re facing crisis or we´re needing God´s guidance big time, I pray first and then my husband prays next.